Consequences of Parent Drinking to Inebriation During Parenting Time

 If the facts and circumstances warrant, a court may use a graduated system of sanctions when a judge learns a noncustodial parent has been intoxicated during visitation.
 Such a process of graduated sanctions may begin with a firm admonishment from the court to an order to seek treatment to visitation supervision to visitation suspension.Child Custody in New Jersey: Alcohol Use Disorder, Abuse, or Alcoholism Treatment

 In the grand scheme of things, a more long-term solution is needed to address a situation in which a parent becomes inebriated during parenting time.
 Of course, finding a “permanent solution” to alcohol abuse or addiction would be tremendous.
 The reality is that experts in the field of alcohol use disorder are in near universal agreement that there is no such thing as a course of treatment that permanently addresses drinking abuse or alcoholism.
 Longer term solutions are possible, however.

 When a noncustodial parent demonstrates laboring under alcohol abuse or addiction, treatment is an important course to consider in order to protect the best interests of a child.
 A court very well may order a noncustodial parent to enter into either an outpatient or inpatient alcohol treatment program as a condition of having visitation.
 A suspension of visitation, or an imposition of supervised visits, might be imposed until a noncustodial parent demonstrates progress in alcohol use disorder treatment (confirmed by a recovery care team).

 If you have found yourself facing a situation in which your former spouse is drinking to the point of intoxication when he or she is with your child or children, the Law Offices of Peter Van Aulen are here for you.
-You can reach us to schedule a consultation by calling (201) 845- 7400.
+You can reach us to schedule a free initial consultation by calling (201) 845- 7400.